Posted Mar 21, 2022 | By Brittney Hendricks

 In Oxnard, no-cost COVID-19 testing is available at Oxnard Performing Arts Center at 800 Hobson Way.
 Please register by calling, or register online.
 You can contact the center by phone at 1-888-634-1123.
 Hours of operation are Monday thru Friday 8am to 8pm.
 An additional Optumserve State location is open at Thousand Oaks Library.
 Drive-up testing is available in adjacent cities Ventura, Santa Paula and Moorpark.

-There are two urgent care centers in Oxnard accepting patients for Covid-19; these include Las Islas Family Medical Group South at 325 West Channel Islands Blvd (open 7 days/week from 9am to 5pm) and Magnolia Family Medical Center at 2240 E. Gonzalez Rd. (open Monday thru Friday from 8:30am to 5pm).
+There are three urgent care centers in Oxnard accepting patients for Covid-19; these include Solar Urgent Care at 2100 Solar Drive Suite 100 (open Monday thru Friday from 9am to 7pm and Saturday from 9am to 2pm); Las Islas Family Medical Group South at 325 West Channel Islands Blvd (open 7 days/week from 9am to 5pm) and Magnolia Family Medical Center at 2240 E. Gonzalez Rd. (open Monday thru Friday from 8:30am to 5pm).
 For pre-screenings and appointments, call the hotline at 1-805-652-7660.
 Additional urgent care locations are available in adjacent cities Ventura, Fillmore, Thousand Oaks and Simi Valley.

 The main hospitals in our county include: